Judeecode/Mihicms/CMS_SETUP.md

 1. Open **phpMyAdmin** (usually at `http://localhost/phpmyadmin`)
 2. Click on "SQL" tab
-3. Copy and paste the contents of `database.sql` file
+3. Copy and paste the contents of `database/database.sql` file
 4. Click "Go" to execute
 5. This will create:
    - Database: `mihi_cms`